 The worst thing that can happen to them is for America to succeed.

-The worst thing that can happen for them is for jobs to continue to increase and for wages to go up, and for the economy to do well.
+The worst thing that can happen for them is for jobs to continue to increase and for wages to go up and for the economy to do well.

 The worst thing for them is for the stock market to continue to go up.

-They are busy constructing the notion that the military can't solve problems, that the military creates them, that the military creates terrorism, that Bush is sponsoring all these terrorists by going around the world and and acting too tough and beating his chest like a Tarzan.
+They are busy constructing the notion that the military can't solve problems, that the military creates them, that the military creates terrorism, that Bush is sponsoring all these terrorists by going around the world and acting too tough and beating his chest like a Tarzan.

-They are invested, whether they and they know it they're invested in failure.
+They are invested, whether they, and they know it, they're invested in failure.

-And they're trying to engineer the failure uh themselves as best they can, and they're trying to convince the American people to go along with them, and it's negative.
+And they're trying to convince the American people to go along with them.

-Uh and it as such it's it's not inspiring.
+And as such, it's not inspiring.

-Republicans have gonna be very, very tough.
+Republicans have going to be very, very tough.

 And I'm not even commenting on whether the Republicans do anything right or wrong here, although they're starting to on immigration.